-Most of the Township of The North Shore and surrounding area has exposed bedrock.
+Most of the City of Elliot Lake and surrounding area has exposed bedrock.
 Quaternary deposits are predominantly located in bedrock controlled valleys.
-Figure 3.6 illustrates the extent and type of Quaternary deposits in the Township of The North Shore and surrounding area, as well as the location of the wells from which the information on overburden thickness was obtained.
-There are 535 diamond drill holes (Ontario Geological Survey, 2005) and 112 water wells (see Section 4) reported in the Township.
-Based on information from these diamond drill holes and water wells, the minimum and maximum reported overburden thicknesses within the Township are 0 m and 92 m respectively.
-Diamond drill hole records and water well records in the area surrounding the Township show overburden thickness to be between 0 and 136 m.
+Figure 3.6 illustrates the extent and type of Quaternary deposits in the City of Elliot Lake and surrounding area, as well as the location of the wells from which the information on overburden thickness was obtained.

+There are 1,025 diamond drill holes (Ontario Geological Survey, 2005) and 140 water wells (see Section 4) reported in the City of Elliot Lake.
+Based on information from these diamond drill holes and water wells, the minimum and maximum reported overburden thicknesses within the City are 0 m and 85 m respectively.
+Diamond drillhole records and water well records in the area surrounding the City show overburden thickness to be between 0 and 136 m.
 The reported overburden thicknesses from the diamond drill holes and water wells are from localized pockets of overburden that may not be evident at the 1:1,000,000 scale of the mapping shown in Figure 3.6.

-The Township was covered by the Laurentide ice sheet as recently as ten thousand years ago.
+The City was covered by the Laurentide ice sheet as recently as ten thousand years ago.
 Ice flow indicators show the last glacial advance was towards the southwest (Reid, 2003).
-The overburden materials in the Township and surrounding area are primarily due to continental glaciation during the Late Wisconsin substage of the Pleistocene Epoch (Barnett et al., 1991).
-The Township of The North Shore is devoid of Quaternary cover, expect for two pockets of till located in the northern boundary of the Township.
-Till in the Township of The North Shore and surrounding area is thin and discontinuous, and is coarse textured, unsorted, and bolder-rich, although there are some areas of compact, massive to fissile and gravelly to silty and sandy till (Barnett et al., 1991).
+The overburden materials in the City and surrounding area are primarily due to continental glaciation during the Late Wisconsin substage of the Pleistocene Epoch (Barnett et al., 1991).
+Till is the most widespread quaternary deposit in the City of Elliot Lake and surrounding area.
+It is thin and discontinuous and is coarse textured, unsorted, and bolder-rich, although there are some areas of compact, massive to fissile and gravelly to silty and sandy till (Barnett et al., 1991).

-During deglaciation the ice margin retreated to the north and northeast leaving behind remnants of ice-marginal deposits (Reid, 2003).
-These deposits are found in local glaciofluvial ice-contact deposits of sand and gravel, eskers, kames, end moraines, and subaqueous fan deposits, as well as in local outwash deposits and glaciolacustrine deposits of sand, gravel, near-shore and beach deposits (Barnett et al., 1991).
-These local features may not be evident at the 1:1,000,000 scale of the mapping shown in Figure 3.6.
+During deglaciation the ice margin retreated to the north and northeast leaving behind remnants of ice-marginal deposits (Reid, 2003), such as glaciolacustrine deposits of sand, gravel, near-shore and beach deposits.
+There are local outwash deposits of sand and gravel, as well as (Barnett et al., 1991), although these local features may not be evident at the 1:1,000,000 scale of the mapping shown in Figure 3.6.
 Thick deposits of alluvial sand and gravel are found along many of the rivers in the region.
 Recent swamp, lake, and stream deposits are also common throughout the area.